TamaraCopple/MyFirstRepo/README.md

 # MyFirstRepo
 This is my very first repository.
-This is good practice.

-Even a little change can be recorded by Git.